Tryphonpatta/spotiguess/README.md

-This is doesn't work in mobile, I will it late.
+This is doesn't work in mobile, I will it later.
 T_T

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).